jnozzi/cocoadev.com/markdown/AppleToolsMostWanted.md

 *why are there "executables" and "products" in the tree?
 Can these be merged or replaced with something more self-explanatory? (yea:8 nay:1) Some "products" like plug-in bundles are not "executables" this is for multi-target projects

-*new build phases: General/PackageMaker and dmg creation (with a GUI supporting all the features of the CLI tool) (yea:8 nay:0) *It's not from Apple, but there are third-party tools for this.
-General/DropDMG is my favorite.
+*new build phases: PackageMaker and dmg creation (with a GUI supporting all the features of the CLI tool) (yea:8 nay:0) *It's not from Apple, but there are third-party tools for this.
+DropDMG is my favorite.
 There are free ones as well.*

 *I would be perfectly satisfied with just getting the stuff that it has now to work properly.
 The thing crashes like no other, it's ridiculous.
 Not to mention it has redraw errors in the text editor.
 Also, syntax coloring doesn't work so well, case in point: comments.
 UGH. (yay: 10: nay: 0) *I'm just one yay, but I'm shouting it* **'I'm just another yay, but I'm screaming.**' ** -- People should be ranting about this.
 It's like Xcode was written by M$.** (Ouch, you should try actually using Visual Studio before saying things like this.
-It's a fantastic IDE and contains virtually every feature people are asking for in this list, plus tons of other stuff) *I'm holding out high hopes for General/TextMate.*
+It's a fantastic IDE and contains virtually every feature people are asking for in this list, plus tons of other stuff) *I'm holding out high hopes for TextMate.*

 *static code analysis/QA tools (yea:4 nay:0) <-- MS Visual tools have some static analysis tools in the IDE.
 Java tools like Eclipse do too!

 *Third-party language plug-ins (yea:4 nay:0) <-- I want Eiffel...(oh there is... well make it better) -- full python support!
 Hasn't this already been done?
 Xcode can edit any filetype, so all you have to do is make a project that ends up being a template, and configure the build phases correctly.
 You can do shell scripts in the build phase so theoretically you could make your own compiler and call it from a build phase.

-* Distributed build using non OS X machines through General/XCode (yea:1 nay:0) So I can use my linux box for building things instead of dust collection. **Done already.**
+* Distributed build using non OS X machines through XCode (yea:1 nay:0) So I can use my linux box for building things instead of dust collection. **Done already.**

 * More support for Lex and Yacc (yes, I do have Xcode 1.2, but I haven't been able to get it to work with the y.tab.h file), including syntax coloring (yay: 2, nay: 0)

 *adorn variable names (color/font/style) to indicate extern/file/instance/local/undeclared (yea:2 nay:1) + class syntax highlighting
-What are some examples? *I don't know if this is what was meant, but there's General/AutoGraf*
+What are some examples? *I don't know if this is what was meant, but there's AutoGraf*

-*some kind of meta-indexing or shared indexing: indexes for libraries/frameworks shared between projects, not re-generated for every project (yea:1 nay:0) <- not needed, see General/IndexTemplates
+*some kind of meta-indexing or shared indexing: indexes for libraries/frameworks shared between projects, not re-generated for every project (yea:1 nay:0) <- not needed, see IndexTemplates

 *Xcode to stop disabling the damn build buttons and menu items, etc..., after finding one warning in my code (like an unused variable), and causing me to close the project and reopen it. (yea:4 nay:0) <- Don't have to close the project: just make a  build using the menu and the button will come back * So and friggin what.
 It's a bug.
 They need to fix it, not to mention build train hangs*. **<-- Does anyone know if this has been fixed in the Xcode 1.2 beta (I dont have it)? **  Erm...
-I have never had this problem, even with Xcode 1.1. -General/RossDude
+I have never had this problem, even with Xcode 1.1. -RossDude

-*"flat views" of obj-c classes (shows all methods/instance vars... including those inherited) *I'd love to be able to use General/XCode as a general-purpose text editor, but can't because it's so bloody slow.*
+*"flat views" of obj-c classes (shows all methods/instance vars... including those inherited) *I'd love to be able to use XCode as a general-purpose text editor, but can't because it's so bloody slow.*

-* Pluggable Editors (emacs or vi instead of that piece of crap). *This is there, to a certain extent - you can set General/XCode to open files in any editor you want via preferences.
-You could presumably hack something together with Platypus or iHook to open files in emacs/vi* *General/XCode (v.
+* Pluggable Editors (emacs or vi instead of that piece of crap). *This is there, to a certain extent - you can set XCode to open files in any editor you want via preferences.
+You could presumably hack something together with Platypus or iHook to open files in emacs/vi* *XCode (v.
 1.5) has external editor support for emacs/gnuclient*

 * Ditching the multiple window concept (or it being configurable).
 The class browser should be in the same window, and all the smart group bar(s) should be completely closable/hidable. *Xcode has been pretty configurable w.r.t. single/multiple windows for quite a while now.
 Unless you're really picky, I'd call this one done.*

 * A keyboard shortcut to move the cursor in each split views: i use a lot of split views when editing my code (the above split view is A.m, then bottom is B.m) each time you want to pass from A.m to B.m, you have to use the mouse! * **-- Already existing : ctrl+tab to navigate between split views --** *

-**General/InterfaceBuilder**
+**InterfaceBuilder**

 ***Symbolic Tags**-